 Date: 3rd April 2017

-Category: Access to appropriate information, Looked after children
+Category: Access to appropriate information, Care Experienced children

 CRIN have released a new guide detailing the legal and practical tools available to get redress for violations of children's rights in care institutions care in Eastern and Southeastern Europe and the Caucasus.